 Dr. Alice Gorman is recognized as one of the world’s foremost scholars in the cutting-edge field of space archaeology.
 Her academic track record includes 21 journal articles or book chapters.
 She is the author of “The Cultural Landscape of Interplanetary Space,” the 25th most cited article in the Journal of Social Archaeology and “The Anthropocene in the Solar System,” cited by Zalasiewicz et al. (2016) in the Anthropocene Review as evidence that this era now extends into interplanetary space.
 Gorman has been invited to provide authoritative definitions and overviews of space archaeology by the Oxford Companion to Archaeology, the Encyclopedia of Global Archaeology and The Oxford Handbook of the Archaeology of the Contemporary World.
 Her survey of the Orroral Valley NASA Tracking Station in the Australian Capital Territory is one of the few fieldwork-based analyses of space material culture.
 Other major contributions to the field of space archaeology include demonstrating the application of the Burra Charter heritage guidelines to space objects and space places, conceptualizing the solar system as a cultural landscape, and reframing terrestrial archaeology to take account of variable gravity environments.
 You can find her scholarly work at Academia.edu.

 Alice Gorman is the global leader in public engagement in the history and archaeology of space exploration.
-Dr. Gorman was profiled for her work in The New Yorker in 2017.
+Dr. Gorman was profiled for her work in The New Yorker in September 2017.
 She has more than 120 media appearances including television (ABC News 24, The Project, Channel NewsAsia and the Daily Edition), podcasts, print and online; over 4700 Twitter followers with a January 2017 impression of more than 80,000, in the top 1% of Academia.edu, and over 7000 YouTube views of her TEDxSydney talk in 2013.
 Her research blog, Space Age Archaeology, is archived by the National Library of Australia as a significant scientific publication and has been included in numerous blog ranking lists, with over 230,000 reads.
-She has been selected three times for the Best Australian Science Writing Anthology, and in 2016 was shortlisted for the Bragg Prize for Science Writing.
+She has been selected three times for the Best Australian Science Writing Anthology, and in 2017 she was awarded the Bragg Prize for Science Writing.
 She was named in the National Science Week 2016 Five Scientists Pledge, a challenge put forward by Australia’s Chief Scientist, Dr Alan Finkel, to name five living Australian scientists.

 Dr. Justin St. P. Walsh, RPA, is an archaeologist whose research areas include intercultural contact, identity construction, the protection of cultural heritage, and the archaeology of human activity in space.
 Since 1998, he has excavated sites in the United States, Spain, Jordan, and Italy.
 He has directed the Chapman Excavations at Cástulo project since 2014, investigating ancient Iberian consumption of imported goods near Linares, Spain.
 This project received funding from the National Geographic Society and the Loeb Classical Library Foundation at Harvard University.
 Since 2009, he has published one book, ten peer-reviewed articles, encyclopedia articles for the Oxford Encyclopedia of Ancient Greece and Rome and the Springer Encyclopedia of Global Archaeology, and blog-posts/opinion pieces for Scientific American, the Los Angeles Times, and Hyperallergic.
 Dr. Walsh has won major awards including a Rome Prize and a Fulbright to Greece to support his research.
 In 2016, he was Benjamin Meaker Visiting Professor at the Institute for Advanced Studies at the University of Bristol.
 You can find Dr. Walsh’s scholarly work at Humanities Commons.